Mileven1/Nordic-Baltic-Bot/README.md

 ## About

-Nordic + Baltic bot is a python built bot, that was mainly designed for the Built Team!
+Nordic + Baltic bot is a python built bot, that was mainly designed for the Nordic + Baltic Build Team!
 If you would like to join the build team use this link!
 [Here](https://discord.gg/euuq7ae)

 ## Commands